leemichaeljh/leemichaeljh.github.io/_pages/about.md

 Reading Course Notes
 ======
 [Singular Integral Operators](files/singular_integrals.pdf)
-Notes (in progress) for a reading course on Stein's *Singular Integrals and Differentiability Properties of Functions* with Professor Carlos Kenig.
+Notes for a reading course on Stein's *Singular Integrals and Differentiability Properties of Functions*.

 [The Geometry of Elliptic Curves](files/drp-elliptic.pdf)
 Winter 2024 DRP notes under mentorship of Alicia Lima.